sigma-programi/sigma-programi-apps/README.md

 # Sigma Programi Apps

 Welcome to the **Sigma Programi Apps** repository.
-This repository contains desktop application setup files created and maintained by Sigma Programi.
+This repository contains desktop application setup files created and maintained by sigma-programi.com.

 ## 📦 Available App